-Why are sales strategies important to a retail business?
+Why are retail sales strategies important?

 Opening a store, online or high street, and simply waiting for customers to walk in and buy your product is a sure way to close a retail business.
 On the high street, competitors are drawing their customers in with sales and attractive window displays on either side of your business.
 Online, without a sales strategy, your store will disappear among the millions of other online retailers offering lower prices, better quality, and overseas shipping.